-Valve Springs in your engine, have a very basic job, but how they do it is very important.
+Valve Springs, have a very basic job, but how they do it, is very important.

-By the time original equipment valve springs have 100,000 or more miles on them; they have probably lost up to 10% or more, of the tension they had when they were new.
+By the time they have 100,000 miles on them, they have probably lost up to 10%, of their tension.

 So, the camshaft, pushrods, lifters and rocker arms, do all the work, in opening the valves.
 But, when their job is done, the valve springs take over, to make sure the valves keep closed.

-So, the valve springs also, push back against all the other parts; like the rocker arm, pushrod and lifters, to maintain pressure on the cam lobe.
-And, in most stock engines, the pressure exerted by the springs when the valves are closed, is around 85 pounds.
+Furthermore, the valve springs also, push back against all the other parts.
+Including, the rocker arm, pushrod and lifters, to maintain pressure on the cam lobe.
+In most stock engines, the pressure exerted by the springs, when the valves are closed, is around “85 pounds”.

-But, when the valves are pushed, all the way open by the valvetrain; the pressure exerted by the springs, may go as high as 200 pounds.
+But, when the valves are pushed, all the way open by the valve train.
+Then, the pressure exerted by the springs, may go as high as “200 pounds”.

-As a result, at some point the valve spring will wear out and start causing issues.
+So, at some point, the valve spring will wear out and start causing issues.

 Possible Failure Signs Include: